jalantechnologies/handbook/README.md

 ## Overview
 **Better** (Prev: Jalan Technologies) is an AI powered software development agency and build web, mobile and custom applications with solid engineering foundations.
-We are preferred agency by top notch entrepreneurs, enterprises and ventured backed startups.
+We are preferred agency by top notch entrepreneurs, enterprises and ventured backed startups.a

 Unlike 99% of agency-built software that struggles with poor foundations, leading to costly rebuilds and bug-ridden iterations, we prioritise creating a rock-solid technical base from the start.
 This ensures smoother scaling and easier future development.
 Over the last 7 years, we’ve had the privilege of working with bootstrapped companies that have gone on to generate over $100M in revenue, as well as unicorns and startups backed by Techstars, top VCs like Andreessen Horowitz, and executives from industry giants like Apple and Google.